montagejs/montagejs.org/docs/gestures.md

 If you click or touch the element for a short time the press composer will fire.
 If you keep the button pressed or your finger down the longPress event will fire.

 ## Swipe Composer
-Montage currently supports swipe gestures only for touch screen enabled devices, excluding desktop platforms.
-The spec and implementation of the Swipe composer is currently being updated for a future release of Montage.
+Mod currently supports swipe gestures only for touch screen enabled devices, excluding desktop platforms.
+The spec and implementation of the Swipe composer is currently being updated for a future release of Mod.

-I hope this served as a useful introduction to composers and gestures in Montage.
+I hope this served as a useful introduction to composers and gestures in Mod.
 If you have any questions or comments we’d love to hear from you!